-In early February 2017, we went to Colorado.
-The purpose of the trip was to visit Winter Park (see separate blog post) but we spent 2 days in Denver as well.
+Milana has been to Denver twice now, most recently in June 2018.
+In early February 2017, was her first trip.
+The purpose of that trip was to visit Winter Park (see separate blog post) but we spent 2 days in Denver as well.
 Unlike Winter Park, where there was tons of snow and 30 degree weather, Denver was in the high 60s during the time we were there.
-It was great, spring-like weather for exploring the city!
+It was great, spring-like weather for exploring the city.

 One of our favorite things to do is visit local children’s museum, and Denver’s just might be our new favorite!
-Since we arrived in Denver early and it wasn’t time to check into our hotel yet, this was our first stop.
+We visited it on both of our trips.

 There were so many cool exhibits and things to do.
 Milana loved the art studio, where she got to paint a buffalo: